Centering prayer: Practice

-In addition, Fr.
-Keating writes, "The method consists in letting go of every kind of thought during prayer, even the most devout thoughts".
+In addition, Keating writes, "The method consists in letting go of every kind of thought during prayer, even the most devout thoughts".
 The "sacred word" can integrate with breathing in and out.
 Rather than being a tool to quiet the mind, it is a consent to the presence and action of God within and "just be" with God, helping people to be more present and open to God.
 Advocates of Centering Prayer also say it does not replace other prayer but encourages silence and deeper connection to God.

-Centering Prayer advocates link the practice to traditional forms of Christian meditation, such as on the Rosary, or Lectio Divina, and father Thomas Keating has promoted both Lectio Divina and Centering Prayer.
+Centering Prayer advocates link the practice to traditional forms of Christian meditation, such as on the Rosary, or Lectio Divina, and Keating has promoted both Lectio Divina and Centering Prayer.

 Reception

-Pope Francis has not commented on Centering Prayer directly but has spoken very highly of Thomas Merton.
-Thomas Merton described contemplative prayer as prayer "centered entirely on the presence of God."
-Pope Francis listed Thomas Merton as one of four great Americans in a speech before the U.S. Congress in September 2015 and encouraged sowing dialogue and peace in "the contemplative style of Thomas Merton."
+Pope Francis did not comment on Centering Prayer directly, but spoke very highly of Thomas Merton, who described contemplative prayer as prayer "centered entirely on the presence of God."
+Pope Francis listed Merton as one of four great Americans in a speech before the U.S. Congress in September 2015 and encouraged sowing dialogue and peace in his contemplative style.

 Criticism

 In 1989, the Congregation for the Doctrine of the Faith, led by Cardinal Joseph Ratzinger (later Pope Benedict XVI) issued Letter to the Bishops of the Catholic Church on Some Aspects of Christian Meditation.
 The letter addresses problematic elements found in some modern prayer methods, many of which have been influenced by Eastern religions and the New Age movement.
-Fr.
 Keating notes that this letter does not apply to Centering Prayer, and states that "the gift of contemplative prayer can only be granted through the Holy Spirit."
-Connie Rossini and Dan Burke, however, argue that there are similarities between the teaching of Fr.
-Keating and his colleagues and specific criticisms made by the CDF, while Dan DeCelles considers Centering Prayer to fall afoul of the caution against similar prayer forms in this letter.
+Connie Rossini and Dan Burke, however, argue that there are similarities between the teaching of Keating and his colleagues and specific criticisms made by the CDF, while Dan DeCelles considers Centering Prayer to fall afoul of the caution against similar prayer forms in this letter.

-In 2003, the Pontifical Council for Interreligious Dialogue and the Pontifical Council for Culture published Jesus Christ, The Bearer of the Water of Life: A Christian Reflection on the "New Age".
+In 2003, the Pontifical Council for Interreligious Dialogue and the Pontifical Council for Culture published Jesus Christ, the Bearer of the Water of Life: a Christian Reflection on the "New Age".
 Susan Brinkmann writes that her concerns were addressed in this document.
-Centering Prayer practitioners respond that Bearer of the Water of Life does not have doctrinal authority, and neither Vatican document mentions Centering Prayer, Contemplative Outreach, or Fr.
-Keating by name.
+Centering Prayer practitioners respond that Bearer of the Water of Life does not have doctrinal authority, and neither Vatican document mentions Centering Prayer, contemplative outreach, or Keating by name.

-According to Connie Rossini, Centering Prayer is contradicted by the teachings of St. Theresa.
-She further states that centering prayer is in contradiction to Lectio Divina, arguing that traditional prayers such as the Holy Rosary and Lectio Divina engage the heart and mind with Sacred Scripture, while Centering Prayer is "devoid of content".
+According to Rossini, Centering Prayer is contradicted by the teachings of Teresa of Ávila.
+She further states that Centering Prayer is in contradiction to Lectio Divina, arguing that traditional prayers such as the Holy Rosary and Lectio Divina engage the heart and mind with Sacred Scripture, while Centering Prayer is "devoid of content".

-Rev. John D. Dreher argues that Centering Prayer is a distortion of the teachings of the Desert Fathers and The Cloud of Unknowing.
+John D. Dreher argues that Centering Prayer is a distortion of the teachings of the Desert Fathers and The Cloud of Unknowing.